Unobstructed Immersed Lagrangian Correspondence and Filtered $A_{\infty}$ Functor: Two different ways to compactify the moduli space of pseudo-holomorphic disks in the direct product

-\begin{enumerate} \item If $u_{j}^{\rm d}$ is non-constant we require that $u_{j}^{\rm d}$ is an immersion at $z_{1,j}$. \item In the situation of (a) we take and fix a codimension $2$ submanifold $\mathcal N^{(1)}_j$ of $-X_1 \times X_2$ which intersects transversally with $u_{j}^{\rm d}$ at $u_{j}^{\rm d}(z_{1,j})$. \end{enumerate} \item Let $w_{i,j}$ be an interior marked point of second kind, which is necessary on the sphere component by (2) and Definition \ref{defn1222} (5).
-Suppose it is contained in $\Sigma^{\rm s}_{i,a_j}$. \begin{enumerate} \item If $u_{i}$ is non-constant on $\Sigma^{\rm s}_{i,a_j}$ we require that $u_{i}$ is an immersion at $w_{1,j}$. \item In the situation of (a) we take and fix a codimension $2$ submanifold $\mathcal N^{(2)}_j$ of $X_i$ which intersects transversally with $u_{i}$ at $u_{i}(w_{i,j})$. \end{enumerate} \item The data in (6) is invariant under the action of the group of weak isomorphisms of $\xi$.
-(Note weak isomorphism is the identity map on the disk components.) \end{enumerate} \end{defn} It is easy to see that stabilization data always exist. \begin{rem} We need to add marked points of {\it second} kinds for Condition (2) to hold. \end{rem} We next describe the way how we use gluing data to parametrize the deformation of the source objects.
+\end{defn} It is easy to see that stabilization data always exist. \begin{rem} We need to add marked points of {\it second} kinds to stabilize the source curve. \end{rem} We next describe the way how we use gluing data to parametrize the deformation of the source objects.